Updated: 12 january 2025

 In addition to pigment cells, there are indications that more cells in the skin are involved.
 Also consider keratinocytes (skin cells), fibroblasts (connective tissue cell involved in the production of collagen, hyaluronic acid, elastin in the dermis), endothelial cells (blood vessel cells).
 These ‘stimulated’ cells by UV, hormones can stimulate pigment cells.

 What Dr. Wu notices is that people with melasma have had many sun exposures (outdoor activities, sun holidays), tanning beds in the past.
-Tissue research (when you look at a piece of skin sample under the microscope) shows solar elastosis (= elasticity loss in the skin due to UV rays), increased dilated vessels and leaking basal membrane (see below basal layer).
+Tissue research (when you look at a piece of skin sample under the microscope) shows solar elastosis (= loss of elasticity in the skin due to UV rays), increased dilated vessels and leaking basement membrane.
 The latter is the transition between the horny layer (epidermis) and the dermis (dermis).
 This layer is damaged by UV rays, causing the pigment to ‘leak’ into the dermis.

 Melasma is easy to recognize by specific preferred locations.
 Melasma mainly occurs on the forehead, cheeks, temples, around the eyes and on the upper lip.
 In addition, the spots often occur symmetrically on the face.